KShebek/cbe504/main.typ

 This is known as the free ligand approximation.
 We have also assumed in this derivation that the production of P is irreversible.
 One can re-derive $r_"P "$ with reversible product binding in precisely the same way; the math simply gets slightly messier.

-=== Linearizing the Michelis-Menten Equation <linearizing-the-michaelis-menten-equation>
+=== Linearizing the Michelis--Menten Equation <linearizing-the-michaelis-menten-equation>

-When analyzing experimental data, it is oftentimes easier to fit the data to a linear equation.
+When analyzing experimental data, it is oftentimes fit to a linear equation.
-This can be achieved quite readily be rearranging the Michaelis-Menten equation to
+This can be achieved quite readily be rearranging the Michaelis--Menten equation to
 $ 1/r_"P " = K_"M "/V_"max" 1/conc("S") + 1/V_"max". $

-Here, the inverse of the reaction rate is plotted against the inverse concentration of the substrate, which in turn can be used to obtain $V_"max"$ and $K_"M "$.
+Here, the inverse of the reaction rate is plotted against the inverse concentration of the substrate, which in turn can be used to obtain $V_"max"$ and $K_"M "$ from the slope and $y$-intercept, respectively.
 Such a plot is known as a Linweaver--Burk plot.

 #plot[#align(center)[https://marimo.app/l/hbhzeu]]